tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 --

 *Much love to the folks who contributed and reviewed drafts of this piece including: Kit, Brian, Toby, Sean, Robin, Susie, Rachel, Thomas & Elan*

+*If you made it this far (firstly thanks!) but you might be interested to know this was a bit of an experiment.
+I'm conciously trying to extend my writing to be a little longer as I gear up to write a book on consulting for independents.
+Also this page template is new - trying something out to improve readability - based off of tufte css*